 Criminal Background Checks

 An SSN is not required for this background investigation.
 Names, birth dates, and residence are all used to find them.
 If the applicant possesses a Social Security number, it should be utilized to help identify them first before scans are conducted.
 On the other hand, a criminal records investigation does not need the SSN.
-Even without SSN, a criminal history can be disclosed.
+Even without an SSN, a criminal history can be disclosed.

 A judgment, lien, and bankruptcy search might provide one with details on the individual’s financial past.
 The court will declare a decision in government, collector’s, and lender’s favor if the person failed to pay tax or was challenged and lost the case for non-payment of lease or loan.